dm5tt/MeshtasticNode_BQ25185/README.md

 Meshtastic  supports the "Power Saving" mode on the ESP32 where the entire   device stays  in the light sleep mode until it gets a interrupt signal from the LoRa modem.
 In that phase CPU will consume around ~800uA while sleeping.
 Including LoRa RX that's a idle draw around 2-4mA.

-Still far away from the Wisblock.
+Still far away from the RAK4631 with a Nordic microcontroller.
 But who cares?
 During the day you will have a positive power budget so the entire devices runs on solar energy and recharges its battery.

 *It's not really that cheap either!*

 Yep.
 It's expensive if you build only 1 device.
 But the costs dramatically drop if think of building 5-10 of them as you can mass order everything (PCBs, Components from LCSC and so own).

-*The TI BQ25185 uses a linear regulator.
+*The TI BQ25185 uses a linear regulator to create the voltage before the LDO.
 That will be inefficient for solar panels above 6V.*

-Yep.
-That's true.
-One of the major flaws of this design.
+Yes.
+It's very inefficient if it's running with the power path enabled (= direct solar pass-through) as the device has to burn off a lot of voltage from the panel.
+During battery runtime the difference is way lower which is acceptable.

+It maybe cause unneccesary heat during the winter time where small 18V solar panels would be a great benefit.
+But for 6V panels it's a within acceptable ranges.

 There are other variants (TI BQ25620/BQ25622) that are using a Buck converter.

-Most likely (untested) this will cause troubles during the winter time where 18V solar panels would be a great benefit.

-This is going to be in a new design (as MeshtasticNode_BQ25185 is now fully tested) in a few months.

 # Warning